 It was a little more crowded than usual days to make arrangements for Muharram and none could find the clocktower’s key.
 We had to satisfy with the view offered from outer facades and the courtyard.

 Bandel Church is not very far from Imambara.
 Transporting in villages and suburbs of Bengal have been quite-easy with introduction of a battery-run vehicle, locally known as ‘TOTO’.
 We hired a toto to reach Bandel church.
 The church, also known as the Basilica of the Holy Rosary, is one of the oldest churches in Bengal.

 The church has three altars, several tombstones, an organ, and a shrine to Mary.
 The entrance to the alter has a “ship’s standing mast” presented by the captain of a vessel which had encountered a storm in the Bay of Bengal.
 The mast was attributed to Mary as a token of thanks on the vassal’s rescue.

-Taking photographs are not allowed inside main arch of the church.
+Taking photographs is not allowed inside the main arch of the church.
 We had contended our eyes with the beauty of the main altar.
 After visiting Bandel church, we moved in an auto to Hooghly station for our next destination: Chandannagar.

 We take a local train to Chandannagar.
 From the station, it was around 10 minute’s walking distance to Chandannagar strand.
 Chandannagar strand is a tree-shaded 1 Km long pavement for the public walk along the Ganges and comprises small parks, sitting benches and a few buildings of historical importance.
 We spent a little time in one of those parks enjoying the beauty of the river.